dusk-network/dusk-protocol/consensus/basics/attestation.md

 ## Attestations
-An *attestation* is an aggregate collection of votes from a specific iteration.
-It includes the votes of the [Validation][val] and [Ratification][rat] steps and is used as proof of a reached agreement in an iteration: if the iteration was successful, it proves a supermajority quorum of $Valid$ votes was cast in both steps, while if the iteration failed, it proves there was a majority quorum of $Invalid$, $NoCandidate$ or $NoQuorum$ votes.
+An *attestation* is a proof of a reached agreement for a specific iteration.
+It includes the quorum-reaching vote along with the aggregated signatures of the quorum committees from the [Validation][val] and [Ratification][rat] steps
+As such, an attestation proves a either supermajority of $Valid$ votes was cast in both steps, if the iteration succeeded, or that there was a majority of $Invalid$, $NoCandidate$ or $NoQuorum$ votes, if the iteration failed.
-We use the terms *Success Attestation* and *Fail Attestation* to refer to the two types of quorum being proved.
+We use the terms *Success Attestation* and *Fail Attestation* to refer to the two types of results being proved.

 #### Block Certificate
 Note that, for each [candidate block][cb], there might be multiple Success Attestations, one for each possible subset of quorum voters.
 This might generate ambiguity in the handling of quorum-specific mechanisms, such as the assignment of [rewards][rew].